ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ## About this Toolkit

-This toolkit provides a straightforward starter template for building Jamstack-style applications that conform to the requirements for integration with [Ontario.ca](https://ontario.ca).
+This toolkit provides a straightforward and flexible starting point for building Jamstack applications that conform to the requirements for integration with [Ontario.ca](https://ontario.ca).
 Specifically, it focuses on providing a quick means of getting started building a statically-served web front end that can be enriched by back-end APIs.

 The separate [Jamstack backing services](https://git.ontariogovernment.ca/service-integration/application-development-toolkit/jamstack-backing-services) project provides some example back-end services to demonstrate various patterns.

+Existing applications built with the toolkit include:
+* Public Sector Salary Disclosure

 ### Tech Used and Rationale